Acquisition in Zeiss LSM Multi

 Preferences dialog.

-Select the
+| Select the Optical

-if the experiment was recorded with an even frame rate
+Flow function in the Special menu. if the experiment was recorded with an even frame rate

 around 1s/frame or less set No for the Block Mode.
 If the experiment was recorded as